 Gross margin measures how much of every sales dollar a store keeps to pay for everything other than inventory.

-For example, If Brooke’s store has a 48% gross margin, that means that out of every $100 of merchandise bought in her store, $52 goes to pay for the inventory and $48 goes to pay for everything else.
+For example, if Caitlin’s store has a 48% gross margin, that means that out of every $100 of merchandise bought in his store, $52 goes to pay for the inventory and $48 goes to pay for everything else.

 This equation is the math that makes retailers money.
 To build a more profitable business, a retailer must increase gross margin.